countable-web/ops-manual/peopleops/MEETINGS.rst

    without them.
 -  Anyone who is late should notify the team in advance of the meeting so they can proceed.
--  When meeting with external stakeholders, book 50 minutes meetings generally (or 25) so there are 5 mintues for the team to discuss how the meeting could have been better.
+-  When meeting with external stakeholders, book 50 minute meetings generally (or 25) so there are 5 minute gaps for our brains to context switch between meetings and to write minutes.
 -  When meeting online, like in whereby, list the specific room link in the meeting invite.

 Clarity of Purpose at Meetings